Altar Servers Schedule

 - Proclamation of the Gospel: If it is a regional habit, candles and/or incense can be carried in procession to the ambo or lectern.

 - Offertory: When the priest receiving these gifts, Acolytes assist him by carrying them.

 - Preparation of the chalice: Acolytes present the cruets of water and wine for the deacon or priest to pour in the chalice.

 - Lavabo: An Acolyte administers the water to the priest as he ritually washes his hands.

 - Liturgy of the Eucharist: Acolytes ring altar bell at the Hanc Igitur and both elevations of the species.

 - Recessional: When the priest and the Acolytes leave the altar, again the processional cross and candles are carried.

 At a solemn Mass, four or more Acolytes is ideal.
 A weekday Mass usually only requires a single Acolyte.
 If a bishop celebrates Mass solemnly, two vimpas, so as to take care of mitre and crosier, as well as other functions.

 Acolytes formally wear a cassock and surplice during a liturgy.
 According to the general rule of the Latin Rite a surplice should always be worn over a cassock.
-Traditionally, an Acolyte wore the same colour as the church's pastor or rector.
+Traditionally, an Acolyte wore the same color as the church's pastor or rector.
 Thus, a red cassock would be worn if the pastor had that privilege.
-Black and red are the most common colours for an Acolyte cassock.
+Black and red are the most common colors for an Acolyte cassock.
 Another common vestment is the alb.
-Acolytes do not wear a clerical collar or rabat (clothing).
-In English-speaking countries that collar is traditionally worn from ordination as a subdeacon onward, but in others it was worn by all seminarians.
+Acolytes do not wear a clerical collar or Rabat (clothing).
+In English-speaking countries that collar is traditionally worn from ordination as a sub deacon onward, but in others it was worn by all seminarians.